 Not all dragons are made the same.
 Western dragons tend to be apocalyptic serpents that threaten to scorch anyone who happens upon the golden cache in their lairs, while Eastern dragons crackle with power gifted by the divine.
 While their powers may vary, their temperaments do not.

-As the Monster Science video above explains, dragons tend to be a greedy, foul-tempered lot with flaming breath.
+As the Monster Science video below explains, dragons tend to be a greedy, foul-tempered lot with flaming breath.
 Sure, a chosen few are tamed by fair maidens or innocent adolescents, but most?
 They'd just as soon cook you as be your pet.

 What makes dragons able to command fire in a way that the rest of the natural world cannot?
 One theory playfully posited by paleontologist Henry Gee contends dragons harness oxygen, then create a spark — either with ingested rocks in their gizzard, or mineral coatings on their teeth — and create a high-pressure blast fueled by diethyl ether, a colorless, flammable organic compound.